George Atkinson (safety): Post-NFL career

-Personal life
+Personal life and death

-Atkinson's twin sons George III and Josh played college football for Notre Dame.
-George III became an NFL running back.
-Both George III and Josh died prematurely; Josh killed himself in December 2018, and George III died of unannounced causes (following a suicide attempt shortly after Josh's death) in December 2019.
+Atkinson had nine children including twins Josh and George III.
+Atkinson was married to Denise until his death.
+Atkinson's twin sons, George and Josh, played college football for Notre Dame.
+George went on to become an NFL running back.
+Both Josh and George died by suicide; Josh on December 25, 2018, and George (following a previous suicide attempt shortly after Josh's death) on December 2, 2019.